Florida Accredited Medical Assistant Schools and Programs

 • At least 720 hours of in-class/online theoretical instruction and 160 hours of a clinical externship where students gain hands-on experience with real patients

-• The program must have a regional or national accreditation which has been approved by either by US Department of Education, the AMT Board of Directors, or The Council for Higher Education Accreditation
+• The program must have a regional or national accreditation that has been approved by either by US Department of Education, the AMT Board of Directors, or The Council for Higher Education Accreditation

 • No less than 720 hours of theoretical instruction and 160 hours of hands-on clinical experience at a local healthcare facility or doctor’s office